robden820/FluidSim/README.md

 To do:
  - Pressure update results in NaN pressures.
- - Linear interpolation to/from grid.
+ - Add weights to interpolation to/from grid.
+ - Parallel computing -> OpenCL?
+ - Faster linear algebra -> Eigen?